Thomas Owen (boxer): Later life

 After retiring from prizefighting Owen worked frequently as a trainer and second, and in both pursuits he was very highly regarded.
 It was while working as a second that he ended up serving three months imprisonment in 1805 after being convicting of riot and conspiracy due to his involvement in the organisation of a prizefight on Putney Common.

 In 1820, in his early 40s, Tom Owen returned to the ring to fight Daniel Mendoza (English Champion from 1792-5).
 Both men were well past their bests but agreed to fight to settle an old grudge, Mendoza hadn’t fought in 14 years and Owen hadn’t fought in 21.
 The fight took place at Banstead Downs, with Owen emerging victorious after 12 rounds.
 Mendoza acquitted himself rather poorly based on contemporary reports.

-Owen is recorded as having worked for many years as a pub landlord, running two different pubs at different time (one in an area now occupied by St Katherine Docks, east London, and the other being the Shipwrights’ Arms in Northfleet).
+Owen is recorded as having worked for many years as a pub landlord, running two different pubs at different time (one in an area now occupied by St Katharine Docks, east London, and the other being the Shipwrights’ Arms in Northfleet).
 He was described by the leading boxing writer Pierce Egan as follows:

-“Owen is of prepossessing appearance, and in height about five feet ten inches, weighting 12 stone.
+"Owen is of prepossessing appearance, and in height about five feet ten inches, weighting 12 stone.
 He is full of fun and anecdote; a good knowledge of life; of a cheerful disposition; sings a flash song with characteristic point and humour; and the company Tom spends an evening with will not have to complain that the time proved tedious or dull upon their hands.
-He is also well acquainted with the old school of boxers; and has given a public imitation of their various attitudes and modes of fighting with effect and success.”
+He is also well acquainted with the old school of boxers; and has given a public imitation of their various attitudes and modes of fighting with effect and success."